-Gonzalo is an active composer.
+Zubillaga has been in the field of artistic production for over 20 years.
 He has written music for a dozen professional theatrical plays and over twenty TV and radio commercials.
-Gonzalo has training as an actor, understands dramaturgy and has acted in plays and films.
-He has written music for several projects with clients in Madrid, Barcelona, Bilbo, Logrono, Vitoria, Bogota, Caracas, Mexico City, Miami, Kansas City, and Chicago.
+Zubilaga has training as an actor, understands dramaturgy, and has acted in plays and films.
+He has written music for several projects with clients in Madrid, Barcelona, Bilbao-Bilbo, Logrono, Vitoria-Gasteiz, Bogota, Caracas, Mexico City, Miami, Kansas City, and Chicago.

 But he was an artist long before his professional career took off.

 He studied music from a young age and has remained student throughout most of his life at Diana Abreu’s studio (Caracas, Venezuela), Gerry Weil’s School (Caracas, Venezuela), Iudem (Caracas, Venezuela), Berklee College of Music (Boston, United States), Conservatory of Navarre (Pamplona, Spain) and Artez Music Conservatory (Arnhem, the Netherlands).